 - 4. The “replication crisis” is also called the “reproducibility” or “repeatability” or “credibility” crisis.

 - 5. Measures to fix scientific sloppiness are reasonably straightforward, but not necessarily easy, due to institutional inertia.

 - 6. Statistician Steven Goodman writes that “many scientists want only enough knowledge to run the statistical software that allows them to get their papers out quickly, and looking like all the others in their field.”
 In “Five ways to fix statistics,” Nature 28 November 2017.

 - 7. The theory-confirmation false positive risk (FPR) “depends strongly on the plausibility of the hypothesis before an experiment is done—the prior probability of there being a real effect.
 If this prior probability were low, say 10%, then a P value close to 0.05 would carry an FPR of 76%.
 To lower that risk to 5% (which is what many people still believe P < 0.05 means), the P value would need to be 0.00045.”
 David Colquhoun in “Five ways to fix statistics,” Nature 28 November 2017.
 Even if the prior probability is 50%, a P value just under 0.05 gives false positives 26% of the time (Colquhoun, “An investigation of the false discovery rate and the misinterpretation of p-values,” Royal Society Open Science, 19 November 2014).
 These rates are actually best-case scenarios that assume everything else has gone as right as possible.
-In large-scale replication efforts, the false positive rate typically comes out greater than 50%.
+In several large-scale replication efforts, the false positive rate was found to be greater than 50%.